YazanShannak/DockerTutorial/Getting your hands dirty with Docker!.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-`docker container prune` command: prone command allows docker to search for unused container and remove them according to the following structure:
+`docker container prune` command: prune command allows docker to search for unused container and remove them according to the following structure:

 ```
 docker container prune <container-name>